fridaysystems/inventory-presser/readme.txt

 Manage and market dealership inventory with listings and photo sliders built on a vehicle custom post type.

-* Supports automobiles, motorcycles, ATVs, RVs, and boats
+* Store & display automobiles, motorcycles, ATVs, RVs, and boats
 * [Manage multiple lot locations](https://inventorypresser.com/docs/vehicle-post-type/locations-taxonomy/) and maintain separate phone numbers & hours for each
 * [VIN-decoding add-on](https://inventorypresser.com/products/plugins/add-vins-to-vehicle-urls/) available
 * Categorizes inventory by type, body style, fuel, transmission, drive type, availability, new or used, location, and more